-Sustainable urbanism in the U.S. and the developing world; environmental behaviors and governance; water and sanitation infrastructure; political economy of poverty reduction and access to basic services; social equity and participatory decision making; public participation GIS and spatial analysis.
+Sustainable urbanism in the U.S. and the developing world; environmental behaviors and governance; water and sanitation infrastructure; food systems planning and food security, political economy of poverty reduction and access to basic services; social equity and participatory decision making; public participation GIS and spatial analysis.

 - Ph.D.
 Urban Planning, University of California, Los Angeles